powerexploit/sniper/README.md

 ```

 # Usage
-- Open a terminal or command prompt.
-- Navigate to the directory containing `smb_extractor.py` and your pcap file.

-# Usage
 After installing the package, you can import it and use the functions provided to work with SMB2 packets in your PCAP files.

 ### Example Code